 The Ireland cards and payments market is steadily growing.
 Presently, it is heavily dominated by credit and debit cards and uses cash with decent frequency, i.e., about 20 percent of all the sales are settled in cash.
-As per the research, total card payments in the country stood at 8.54 billion Euros in May 2024 which is 380 million euros more than 8.16 billion euros in April 2024.
+As per the research, total card payments in the country stood at 8.54 billion Euros in May 2024, which is 380 million euros more than 8.16 billion euros in April 2024.
 The value of card Payments in Ireland surged by 4.7 percent.
-Moreover, the market growth in value is propelled largely by domestic and, to some extent, by non-domestic card payments, rising by 320 million euros, i.e., 4.8 percent and 60 million euros, 4.1 percent, respectively.
+Moreover, the market growth in value is propelled largely by domestic and, to some extent, by non-domestic card payments, rising by 320 million euros, i.e., 4.8 percent, and 60 million euros, 4.1 percent, respectively.
 Similarly, the card payment amount grew from 213.8 million to 225.4 million by 5.4 percent.

 However, the market is expected to face resistance from the Irish Government’s efforts towards mandating cash acceptance at selected retailers.
 In January 2024, Finance Minister of Ireland Michael McGrath received approval from the government for the General Scheme of the Access to Cash Bill.

 The payment cards segment holds the maximum portion of the Ireland cards and payments market and is anticipated to continue its position during the forecast period.
 The segment’s market growth can be credited to the extensive usage through different card transactions in the second quarter of 2023, totalling 10.4 billion euros in value and 3.6 billion in volume including In-person payments in the first, domestic contactless payments in the second, domestic mobile wallet payments in third, online payments in fourth and cash withdrawals in the last.
 Therefore, the segment is believed to grow further in the coming years as it accounted for around 63 per cent of overall payment volume in 2023.
+The credit transfers segment has positioned itself at the second spot then the direct debt segment.

 The Ireland cards and payments market growth witnessed a major rise in payment transactions since the second quarter of 2023.
 This is primarily propelled by the entry of a new payment service company in the Irish industry and heightened payment transactions in 2023 of 4.14 billion, which is a 36 percent surge from 2022’s 3.05 billion.
 However, the market in the country is greatly lagging in the accessibility of instant payments and is at 22 position in the European Union’s ranking among its own countries.
 This is an extremely negative trend from the aspect of customers and companies in the country.